hicommonwealth/commonwealth/wiki/React-Best-Practices-And-Improvements.md

 In general, hooks and utils should be kept close to the component.
 If a hook or util function begins to be used by multiple pages or components, it should be moved to our `/utils` and `/helpers` directories.

 Ideally, we should extract business logic to custom hooks that are responsible for fetching, storing and manipulating data.
-This way, we follow single responsibility rule.
+This way, we follow the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

-React hooks should be housed either top of the component and should follow [React hooks rules](https://legacy.reactjs.org/docs/hooks-rules.html).
+React hooks should be housed either top of the component and should follow the [React hooks rules](https://legacy.reactjs.org/docs/hooks-rules.html).

 We currently overuse `// eslint-disable-next-line react-hooks/exhaustive-deps`.
 Passing exact dependencies as eslint suggests makes sense in the vast majority of situations; if your dependency array causes an infinite loop, it means that either the logic is poorly designed, or the dependency needs to be wrapped in `useMemo`/`useCallback`.